AlberErre/thesis-artificial-intelligence/README.md

 ### Goal:

-The main goal is to teach a software agent (AI) to play an Atari game, then, use this information to play a different game, using previous experience instead of learning the new game from scratch.
+The main goal is to teach a software agent (AI) to play an Atari game, and then, use this information to play a different game, using previous experience instead of learning the new game from scratch.

 ----------